bradgrantham/gpt-4-6502/README.md

 At a practical level, I don't think anyone is going to implement a 6502 using a multi-gigabyte model that costs around $0.08 an instruction to run.
 But in 10 years will they?
 It probably makes more sense to train a model specifically to replace the microprocessor for simulation or whatever.

 One thing you probably *could* do right now is use `gpt-4` or ChatGPT in GPT-4 mode as a reference for implementing an emulator.
-I couldn't get ChatGPT in GPT-3 mode to give me a reasonable emulation switch statement six months ago, but I've learned a little about prompt engineering since then.
-You might also be able to use GPT-4 to help you reverse-engineer a microprocessor.
+I couldn't get ChatGPT in GPT-3 mode to give me a reasonable emulation switch statement six months ago, but I didn't know much about prompt engineering then.
+You might also be able to use GPT-4 to help you reverse-engineer a microprocessor or debug your code.
 Some 8-bit processors are still in quite common use.

 ### Implications